gasp-xyz/gasp-dev-kit/README.md

 import { Gasp } from 'gasp-sdk';

 const pk = '...';
-const signer = Gasp.defaultSigner.create(pk);
+const sdk = await Gasp.create('wss://rollup-prod-rpc.gasp.xyz/');

-const sdk = await Gasp.create('...', { signer });
+sdk.setSigner(sdk.signers.ethers.create(pk))
 ```

 In case you want to use your own signer, you can implement the `Signer` interface and pass it to the SDK.
-Example implementation can be found [here](./packages/sdk/src/modules/core/EthersSigner.ts).
+Example implementation can be found [here](./packages/sdk/src/modules/signer/EthersSigner.ts).

 #### Logger